ugo-studio/flutter_p2p_connection/README.md

   final FlutterP2pClient _client = FlutterP2pClient(
     // Optional: If the host uses a custom BLE service UUID, specify it here for discovery.
     // serviceUuid: "YOUR_CUSTOM_SERVICE_UUID_HERE",
+    //
+    // Optional: If bonding is required for the BLE service.
+It is `false` by default.
+    // bondingRequired: true,
+    //
+    // Optional: If encryption is required for the BLE service.
+It is `false` by default.
+    // encryptionRequired: true,
   );
   StreamSubscription<List<BleDiscoveredDevice>>? _discoverySubscription;
   StreamSubscription<HotspotClientState>? _clientStateSubscription;